iam-vibhav/SCIN/README.md

-# SCIN - Multimodal Skin Condition Identification Network
+# SCIN - Skin Condition Identification Network

 A multimodal machine learning pipeline for skin disease classification using both clinical metadata and dermatology images from the SCIN dataset.